AlexTiTanium/ExtJsStatefulTree/README.md

 Known issues:
 -----------

- - Use private API:
+ - Used private API:

         getTreeStore().tree.flatten();

  - If child node is expanded, parent node will be expanded too.
-   Use ctrl + click for collapse all child nodes.
+   Use ctrl + click for collapse parent node and all child nodes.